Arzio/NoDelayMC/README.md

 ## Why this does not work on 1.8+?
 Minecraft 1.8+ already have TCP_NODELAY option set to true.

-## Where can I download it?
-You can download it in the [releases page](https://github.com/Arzio/NoDelayMC/releases).

 ## How can I use it?
 The instructions are already in the software.
-It's easy to use.